Matrix Points on Varieties: Abstract

 \section{Abstract}

-We study the cohomology of $C_n(X)$, the moduli space of commuting $n$-by-$n$ matrices satisfying the equations defining a variety $X$.
+We study the cohomology of $C_n(X)$, the moduli space of commuting $n$-by-$n$ matrices satisfying the equations defining a quasi-projective scheme $X$.
 This space can be viewed as a non-commutative Weil restriction from the algebra of $n$-by-$n$ matrices to the ground field.
-We introduce a ``Fermionic" counterpart $S_n(X)$, constructed as a convolution $X^n \times^{S_n} \GL_n/\T_n$.
-Our main result establishes that a natural map $\sigma \colon S_n(X) \to C_n(X)$ induces an isomorphism on $\ell$-adic cohomology under mild conditions on $X$ or the characteristic of the field.
-This confirms a heuristic derived from the classical theory of Weil restrictions and highlights a version of Boson-Fermion correspondence.
-Furthermore, we derive explicit combinatorial formulae for the Betti numbers of $C_n(X)$ and a Macdonald-type generating series.
-Finally we prove a Hermitian variant of our main result.
+We introduce a semi-simple counterpart $S_n(X)$, defined as the quotient of $X^n \times \GL_n/\T_n$ by the diagonal $S_n$ action.
+We show that there exists a natural map $\sigma \colon S_n(X) \to C_n(X)$ inducing isomorphism on $\ell$-adic cohomology under mild restrictions on $X$ or the characteristic of the field.
+This confirms a heuristic derived from Weil restrictions.
+Furthermore, we provide explicit combinatorial formulae for the Betti numbers of $C_n(X)$ and prove a Macdonald-type generating series.
+A version for Hermitian matrix point is also proved in the last section.